jmhorcas/restaurant-domain/README.md

 The framework has been tested in Linux and Windows 11.

 **Note:** Some analyses may take longer to complete depending on your machine's performance.
-The minimum requirements are the same as those of [Flamapy](https://flamapy.github.io/).
+The minimum requirements are the same as those of [Flamapy](https://flamapy.github.io/), that is, at least 2 core and 4 GB RAM.
 Please note that the analyses involve converting models to BDD and SAT representations, which are computationally expensive tasks (NP problems).
 All our experiments were successfully executed on a laptop with a Intel Core i7-1355U and 16 GB of RAM.